xorbitsai/inference/doc/source/models/builtin/llm/index.rst

 Large language Models
 =====================

-The following is a list of built-in LLM in Xinference:
+The following is a list of built-in LLM in Xinference.
+Each entry represents a model family.

 .. list-table::
    :widths: 25 25 25 50